 As it turns out, reusable tea bags aren’t just useful for making tea.

 These tea bags are designed to allow you to steep loose tea over and over again without needing a new teabag each time.

-So instead of using tea leaves, add coffee grounds to the tea bag, allow it to steep in hot water, and remove the bag when you’re happy with the strength of the beverage.
+So instead of using tea leaves, add coffee grounds to the tea bag and make it single serve coffee bags!
+Allow it to steep in hot water, and remove the bag when you’re happy with the strength of the beverage.

 Cheesecloth is a gauze-like material that’s primarily used in cheese-making, but can also be used for brewing coffee.

-A cheesecloth substitute coffee filter can be used in a few different ways.
+Cheesecloth substitute coffee filters can be used in a few different ways.
 You can add the cloth to the filter compartment of your coffee brewer, or you can fashion a cheesecloth bag filled with coffee grounds and allow it to steep directly in hot water.

-Can I Make Coffee Without Filter?
-(No Filter At All)
+Can I Make Coffee Without A Filter?
+(Expert Opinion)

 Using a heat source, a pot or kettle, coarse coffee grounds, and water, simply add the grounds to boiled water and allow the mixture to steep.

 Once you’re content with the steeping time, just allow time for the grounds to settle to the bottom of the pot and pour the coffee carefully into a mug.
 Pouring too quickly might result in grounds in your coffee cup, so the slower you pour, the better.

 Frequently Asked Coffee Filter Questions